codeadamca/github-demo-branching/README.md

 # github-demo

-A demo GitHub repository for introducing students to Git and GitHub.
-You will need a GitHub account to proceed, make sure you [login](https://github.com/login) or [register](https://github.com/signup).
+This is a demo GitHub repository for introducing students to Git and GitHub.
+You will need a GitHub account to proceed.
+Make sure you [login](https://github.com/login) or [register](https://github.com/signup).

-Please take a moment to notice that the registration page acts like the command line!
+Please take a moment to notice that the registration page acts like a command line!
 That's kind of awesome!

 ![GitHub Registration](https://raw.githubusercontent.com/codeadamca/github-demo/main/screenshot-register.png)